Victim of Financial Fraud? Call Now

 Can I Do Anything If My Claim is Over Six Years Old?

-Yes, you may still be able to recover your lost funds.
+Yes, you may still be able to recover your lost funds even after the FINRA Rule 12206 timeline has elapsed.

 Communications between a broker and a client can indicate ongoing fraud.
-It helps the investor’s case if they can demonstrate they were in regular contact with their investment professional.
-For instance, the broker may have purchased the overly risky investment over six years ago, but if the investor can show that they contacted their broker within the past six years and the broker indicated that their portfolio was performing well and that their investments were conservative, a securities attorney will argue that the fraud continued beyond the date of the fraudulent recommendation – thereby making the Claim eligible for arbitration.
+It helps the investor’s case if they can demonstrate regular contact with their investment professional.
+For instance, the broker may have purchased the overly risky investment over six years ago.
+If the investor can show that they contacted their broker within the past six years and the broker indicated that their portfolio was performing well and that their investments were conservative, a securities attorney will argue that the fraud continued beyond the date of the fraudulent recommendation – thereby making the Claim eligible for arbitration.

-Securities attorneys can be especially helpful in cases where firms move to dismiss based on the time since the alleged misconduct.
-It is essential to get these cases right the first time because investors are not allowed to re-file a claim once dismissed unless an arbitration panel specifically approves their re-file.
+Securities attorneys can be especially helpful in cases where firms seek dismissal based on the time since the alleged misconduct.
+It is essential to get these cases right the first time because investors are not permitted to refile a claim once it is dismissed unless an arbitration panel specifically approves the refile.

 Firms may also preemptively dismiss an investor’s complaint based on the time that has elapsed, but investors can still pursue a case against their brokerage firm in case of a dismissal.